MiraakEren/SimpleTermOnline/README.md

 1. **Download the Executable**
    - Obtain the `.exe` file from the link provided below.
+  1.1 Optional Step
+     Place the executable in a dedicated folder with the key file to keep the files organized.

 2. **Enter Sheet ID**
    - Input the Sheet ID, which can be found in the URL between "d/" and "/edit?...".